-POST RETIREMENT SUPPLEMENTAL BENEFIT (PRSB) RESERVE represents surplus earnings that have been allocated but not distributed to eligible retirees in accordance with the City of Fresno Municipal Code Section 3-567 "Post Retirement Supplemental Benefit."
-The PRSB Reserve Account was exhausted at the end of calendar year 2013.
+POST RETIREMENT SUPPLEMENTAL BENEFIT (PRSB) RESERVE represents surplus earnings that have been allocated but not distributed to eligible participants in accordance with the City of Fresno Municipal Code Section 3-354 Post-Retirement Supplemental Benefit.

-CITY SURPLUS RESERVE represents surplus earnings that have been allocated but not used as a reduction to offset or eliminate the City's pension contributions in accordance with the conditions and requirements of Municipal Code Section 3-567 "Post Retirement Supplemental Benefit."
-The City Surplus Reserve
+CITY SURPLUS RESERVE represents surplus earnings that have been allocated but not used as a reduction to offset or eliminate the City's pension contributions in accordance with the conditions and requirements of the City of Fresno Municipal Code Section 3-354 Post-Retirement Supplemental Benefit.

-Account was slightly positive for fiscal years 2022 and 2021 due to the differences between the actual and estimated surplus allocation for the City for offsetting the City's contributions for those years.
-Interest is allocated at an actuarially determined interest rate as approved by the Board and is credited monthly to the Active Member Reserves and the Employer Advance/Retired Reserves.
+Interest is allocated at an actuarially determined interest rate as approved by the Board and is credited monthly to the Active Member Reserve and the Employer Advance/Retired Reserves.
 Active members in the Deferred Retirement Option Program accrue interest on their accumulated DROP accounts monthly at an interest rate annually adopted by the Board.